Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Why do I need this bond?

 Washington commission merchant bonds ensure that principals (commission merchants) comply with all provisions of Chapter 20.01 RCW while on the job.
-Obligations under this bond include:
+Obligations under this bond include the following:

 If the commission merchant fails to comply with these terms, a claim can be filed against the bond.
 The bond protects harmed parties from financial loss up to the full bond amount.